 Discover together the rich history of one of Chicago’s most interesting neighborhoods by taking Chicago Food & City Tours’ Chinatown Adventure Food Tour.

 Your team will get to sample authentic Canton, Mandarin and Szechuan cuisine from some of Chinatown’s best eateries in a 5-course meal at restaurants around the area.
 It will give you all a taste of unexpected adventure on what could have been a regular workday.

 Nothing boosts moral like being right and a scavenger hunt will allow your team to do just that.
 Let Watson Adventures create an experience that will transform Chicago into your own playground.
 By using clever questions, you can test your wits and bring out the hidden talents of each member of the group.
 This already sounds amazing, right?

 Scavenger hunts can take place in the Loop, city museums, and even Brookfield Zoo.
 You can even ask them to plan a hunt in the location of your choice, including your very own office.

-Insider Tip: Scavenger hunts are the perfect warm-weather activity but you can also find more ideas of what to do in the summer months, check out 21+ Top Chicago Things to Do This Summer.
+Insider Tip: Scavenger hunts are the perfect warm-weather activity, but you can also find more ideas of what to do in the summer months, check out 18+ Awesome Things to do in Chicago [Summer Guide].

 Say goodbye to the vending machine and that moldy cheese someone forgot in the fridge.
 By taking a Chicago cooking class at The Chopping Block, your team will come together by being chefs for a day.

 Your team always wants to take it to the next level.
 Well, here’s your chance!
-Trapeze School New York in Chicago can help create the kind of team spirit that leaves you feeling sky-high.
+Get a Grip Trapeze can help create the kind of team spirit that leaves you feeling sky-high.

 Their instructors will guide your group through a safety lesson before showing you how to use the trapeze and taking you through a series of different challenges.